By JEAN-YVES KAMALE

 Congo’s mineral-rich east is home to myriad rebel groups and the region’s security has worsened despite a year of emergency operations by a joint force of the armies of Congo and Uganda.
 Civilians in the east have also had to deal with violence from jihadi rebels linked to the Islamic State group.

-The government spokesman didn’t say what caused the deaths but on Twitter, he described the response by security forces and peacekeepers as “warning shots to disperse the demonstrators and prevent any attack on the @MONUSCO base and installations.”
+The government spokesman didn’t say what caused the deaths but described the response by security forces and peacekeepers as “warning shots to disperse the demonstrators and prevent any attack on the @MONUSCO base and installations,” he said on his Twitter account.

 “The government has instructed the security forces to take all measures to ensure a return to calm and the normal resumption of activities in Goma,” he said.
 He also reiterated that steps are already being taken for the peacekeeping forces to be withdrawn.